strugee/Website-2/wp-content/themes/cif/readme.md

 ## Cloning just this theme directory
-The best way to clone this repo for working locally is by initializing a new repo in the `wp-content/themes/` directory of your local WordPress installation.
+The best way to clone this repo for working locally is by initializing a new repo in the top directory of your local WordPress installation.
 You can then do a sparse checkout to clone only this directory.
+It would also be a good idea to checkout the `.gitignore` as well to avoid accidentally committing the WordPress core files to our repository.

 	# Create the repo
-	$ cd /path/to/local/wordpress/wp-content/themes/
+	$ cd /path/to/local/wordpress/
 	$ git init

 	# Add this repo as the origin remote